-The utility connections to which the businesses currently have access were not captured in the surveys, and instead information on the utility connections requested by the traders was collected.
+The utility connections to which the businesses currently have access to were not captured in the surveys completed to date, and instead information on the utility connections requested by the traders was collected.
 This information is presented in Table 4-8.